 Cruise from Boston, Massachusetts

-For those close to New England, Boston offers a more convenient option for cruising to Bermuda and Canada.
-With less traffic but still the maritime focal point of New England, the Boston cruise port is still a popular destination for setting sail aboard a Norwegian, Royal Caribbean or Holland America cruise ship.
+For those close to New England, cruises departing from Boston offer a more convenient option for visiting popular cruise destinations such as Bermuda or Canada.
+With less traffic but still the maritime focal point of New England, the Boston cruise port continues to bel a popular destination for setting sail aboard a Norwegian, Royal Caribbean, or Holland America cruise ship.

-Both Norwegian Cruise Line and Holland America offer a series of 7-Night Bermuda and Canada / New England Cruises from Boston during the months of May through October.
+Among the most popular itineraries, both Norwegian Cruise Line and Holland America offer 7-day cruises from Boston to Bermuda.
 In addition to these two cruise lines, Royal Caribbean provides a handful of Fall foliage Canada / New England cruises from Boston, Mass in September and October.

 Direct Line Cruises offers highly competitive fares and FREE onboard credits on a wide selection of cruises from Boston.
 Plus, travel insurance is INCLUDED with 5-night cruises or longer.